About | Registration Info | Scholarships | Schedule | Be an Instructor

 The Foundations of Organizational Ombuds Practice course is offered multiple times each year virtually and in person.

-This fundamental course is packed with information on how to work with visitors, how to act as a change agent within an organization, and how to practice the key ombuds skills of listening, asking questions, clarifying, generating options, and moving to actions throughout the ombuds process.
+This fundamental three-day experience* is packed with information on how to work with visitors, how to act as a change agent within an organization, and how to practice some of the key ombuds skills necessary for success.
 The course is taught by an experienced and highly committed faculty of ombuds who will share best practices around running an effective office as well as evaluating and communicating the effectiveness of that office.

 Participants of this course will learn how to...